Research Grants Awarded

 This exploratory sequential mixed method study explored factors that influence colorectal cancer (CRC) screening, and resulted in the development of an empirically-based cross culturally adapted survey for average risk South Asian (SA) immigrants.
 The scoping study (Phase 1) findings revealed four themes: beliefs and attitudes such as centrality of family; lack of knowledge; barriers to access; and gender differences.
 The focus group study (Phase 2) thematic analysis revealed three themes: beliefs and attitudes such as benefits of screening; knowledge and awareness of CRC and screening; and support and accessibility to information and screening.
 In survey development (Phase 3), concept identification, a search for candidate measures, critical appraisal, and advisory group consultation were completed.
-Modifications were made to the Urdu survey during cross-cultural translation and adaptation.
+Modifications were made to the Urdu survey during cross-cultural translation and adaptation, and cognitively pre-tested.
 This study enhanced understanding of factors that influenced cancer screening and provided insights on socio-cultural context, beliefs, attitudes, barriers, and strategies to promote CRC screening among SA immigrants in Canada.
-The scoping study and focus group study were published in academic journals in 2015 and 2017.
+The scoping study, focus group study, and cognitive interview study were published in academic journals in 2015 and 2017.

 “Acceptability and feasibility of an online, image-based patient education guide for women newly diagnosed with ovarian cancer”